beetbox/beets/docs/plugins/index.rst

 Plugins
 =======

-As of the 1.0b3 release, beets started supporting plugins to modularize its functionality and allow other developers to add new functionality.
-Plugins can add new commands to the command-line interface, respond to events in beets, and augment the autotagger.
+Plugins can extend beets' core functionality.
+Plugins can add new commands to the command-line interface, respond to events in beets, augment the autotagger, or provide new path template functions.

 Using Plugins
 -------------